normanvisser/normanvisser/README.md

-### Hi there, I am Norman
+### Hi there! :wave:

-I'm from Amsterdam, the Netherlands.
-I'm a neuropsychology graduate and after years of working in the social field I decided to turn things around by getting into coding.
+My name is Norman Visser and I'm from Amsterdam, the Netherlands.
+After having graduated as a Clinical Neuropsychologist years of working in the social field I decided to turn things around by going into coding.

 Recently I finished the Full Stack Developer Bootcamp by Codaisseur at Amsterdam.
-Here I've developed a great set of technical skills and I'm looking forward on elaborating on them!
+Here I've developed a great set of technical skills and I'm looking forward on elaborating on them.

 #### Tech Stack